 The IT working group looks at a variety of aspects of dealership IT and data issues including DMS vendor relationship, cybersecurity, recruitment and training, and data-related issues such as GDPR.

-The NFDA EV Group has been set up in 2019 to discuss challenges and opportunities associated with the development of electric vehicles, coordinate industry views and, as a result, tackle issues affecting the growth of the EV sector.
+The NFDA EV Group was established in 2019 to discuss the challenges and opportunities associated with the development of electric vehicles, coordinate industry views and, as a result, tackle issues affecting the growth of the EV sector.